-OPG uses a structured portfolio approach to identify and prioritize projects for its hydroelectric asset investment program.
-Engineering reviews and station condition assessments are performed to determine short-term and long-term expenditure requirements to sustain or improve the performance of each facility.
-These may be followed by the preparation of a facility life cycle plan, which is performed on an as-needed basis for marginal assets or assets potentially requiring significant expenditures relative to the value of the facility.
-This approach is designed to identify necessary capital, operating and maintenance expenditures for each facility and to direct resources towards those facilities that can best maintain or enhance their value.
+OPG uses a structured portfolio approach to identify and prioritize projects for its hydroelectric asset investment programs.
+Engineering reviews and station condition assessments are performed as appropriate to determine short-term and long-term expenditure requirements to sustain or improve station performance.
+These may be followed by the preparation of a facility life cycle plan on an as-needed basis for marginal assets or assets potentially requiring significant expenditures relative to the value of the facility.
+This approach is designed to identify necessary capital, operating and maintenance expenditures for specific facilities and to direct resources towards those facilities that can best maintain or enhance their value.

-OPG utilizes a preventive maintenance program that provides a consistent method of identifying, scheduling, and executing maintenance activities at the hydroelectric facilities.
-The maintenance program is based on the concept of streamlined reliability-centred maintenance, whereby the type and frequency of preventive maintenance applied to an individual component is determined based on the nature and consequences of failure, balancing cost and risk.
+OPG's maintenance programs include a preventive maintenance program to identify, schedule and execute maintenance activities at the hydroelectric facilities.
+The preventative maintenance program is based on the concept of streamlined reliability-centred maintenance, whereby the type and frequency of maintenance applied to an individual component is determined based on the nature and consequences of failure, balancing cost and risk.

-The cornerstone of OPG's project prioritization and preventive maintenance approaches for the hydroelectric assets is that safety, environmental, and other regulatory programs are of the highest priority.
+The cornerstone of OPG's project prioritization and maintenance approaches for the hydroelectric assets is that safety, environmental and other regulatory programs are of the highest priority.